-Through its high-quality imaging powers, the Sensing Satellite will help with disaster management.
-To sum up, launch to live activities.
+Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management.
+To sum up, launch live activities.

 Pakistan’s newest remote sensing satellite was launched from China’s Xichang Satellite Launch Centre on July 31, 2025.
-It has now finished its first checks and is ready to start working.
+It has now completed its initial checks and is ready to begin work.

 Over the weekend of August 16–17, 2025, SUPARCO reported that deployment and readiness went well.
 This was the start of regular data delivery.